protofire/solhint/docs/rules/naming/func-name-mixedcase.md

 ## Description
-Function name must be in camelCase.
+Function name must be in mixedCase.

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.